 The Board oversees the management of the Company's business and affairs.
 The Board appoints committees to help carry out its duties.
 Messrs.
 Carroll and Prochazka do not serve on any standing committees.
-The following table sets forth the standing committees of the Board and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2015:
+The following table sets forth the standing committees of the Board and their members as of the date of this proxy statement, as well as the number of meetings each committee held during 2016:

+Audit Compensation Finance Committee Governance

-Director Audit Committee Compensation Committee Governance Committee
+Director Committee Committee (since April 28, 2016) Committee

-Michael P. Johnson Chair ü
+Michael P. Johnson Chair 1

-Janiece M. Longoria ü ü
+Janiece M. Longoria 1 1

-Scott J. McLean ü ü
+Scott J. McLean 1 Chair

-Theodore F. Pound ü ü
+Theodore F. Pound ✓ 1

-Susan O. Rheney ü
+Susan O. Rheney ✓ ✓

-Phillip R. Smith Chair; Financial Expert
+Phillip R. Smith Chair; Financial Expert 1

+John W. Somerhalder II v ✓

-Peter S. Wareing · ü Chair
+Peter S. Wareing ✓ Chair

-Number of Meetings Held in 2015 8 6 5
+Number of Meetings Held in 2016 5 4 1 4

-AUDIT COMMITTEE
+Effective April 28, 2016, Mr. McLean was appointed to serve on the Finance Committee as Chairman and no longer served on the Audit Committee due to his added responsibilities.
+Ms. Rheney and Mr. Smith were appointed to serve on the Finance Committee in addition to their continued service on the Audit Committee.
+On December 15, 2016, Mr. Somerhalder was appointed to serve on the Audit and Finance Committees.

-The primary responsibilities of the Audit Committee are to assist the Board in fulfilling its oversight responsibility for:

-- the integrity of our financial statements; - the qualifications, independence and performance of our independent auditors; - · the performance of our internal audit function; and - compliance with legal and regulatory requirements and our systems of disclosure controls and internal controls.
+The primary responsibilities of the Audit Committee are to assist the Board in fulfilling its oversight responsibility for: AUDIT COMMITTEE the integrity of our financial statements; the qualifications, independence and performance of our independent auditors; the performance of our internal audit function; and compliance with legal and regulatory requirements and our systems of disclosure controls and internal controls.
 The Audit Committee has sole responsibility to appoint and, where appropriate, replace our independent auditors and to approve all audit engagement fees and terms.
-The Audit Committee's report is on page 60.
+The Audit Committee's report is on page 61.
 The Board of Directors has determined that Mr. Smith, the Chairman of our Audit Committee, is an audit committee financial expert within the meaning of the regulations of the Securities and Exchange Commission.

-COMPENSATION COMMITTEE

-The primary responsibilities of the Compensation Committee are to:

-- oversee compensation for our senior executive officers, including salary and short-term and long-term incentive awards; - · administer incentive compensation plans; - · evaluate Chief Executive Officer performance; - review management succession planning and development; and - select, retain and oversee the Company's compensation consultant.

-For information concerning policies and procedures relating to the consideration and determination of executive compensation, including the role of the Compensation Committee, see "Compensation Discussion and Analysis" beginning on page 19 and for the report of the Compensation Committee concerning the Compensation Discussion and Analysis, see "Report of the Compensation Committee" on page 59.
+The primary responsibilities of the Componention Committee are to: COMPENSATION COMMITTEE The primary responsibilities of the Compensation Committee are to: oversee compensation for our senior executive officers, including salary and short-term and long-term incentive awards; administer incentive compensation plans; evaluate Chief Executive Officer performance; review management succession planning and development; review and monitor the Company's diversity and inclusion practices; and select, retain and oversee the Company's compensation consultant.
+For information concerning policies and procedures relating to the consideration and determination of executive compensation, including the role of the Compensation Committee, see "Compensation Discussion and Analysis" beginning on page 20 and for the report of the Compensation Committee concerning the Compensation Discussion and Analysis, see "Report of the Compensation Committee" on page 60.

-GOVERNANCE COMMITTEE